-The essential preparation is to set up the WiFi system as described under Point 3.1.4 Access to your router or mobile hotspot must be present.
+The WiFi update is only from version 2.0.
+The essential preparation is to set up the WiFi system as described under Point 6.
+Access to your router or mobile hotspot must be present.
 The rest of the process operates automatically.
 If you press Update and a connection to your WiFi exists, all the necessary files will be downloaded from the web and installed.
 Afterwards the transmitter must be powered down and then rebooted, exactly as with a USB update.